-Mechanisms
+D. Mechanisms

-The estimates in Table 4 show a significant but modestly-sized effect of conscription on the mid-career wages of low-educated men, coupled with a zero effect on higher-educated men.
-In this section we briefly discuss some of the possible channels for the conscription effect, including education, labor market experience, and location.
+The estimates in Table 4 show a significant but modestly sized effect of conscription on the mid-career wages of low-educated men, coupled with a zero effect on higher-educated men.
+In this section, we briefly discuss some of the possible channels for the conscription effect, including education, labor market experience, and location.

 The models in Table 6 explore the potential role of education.
 Specifically, these models test whether military service had any effect on the rate of acquisition of additional schooling between age 20 and 40.
-The sample includes conscripts and non-conscripts who are observed working at least once between 2002 and 2009: we measure the change in education from age 20/21 to the last available year in this period.
-On average the early labor market entrants in our sample gained 0.77 years of education over their twenties and thirties.
-As shown in column (1) of Table 5 the average gain is only slightly larger for the conscripts (+0.07 years, standard error = 0.05).
-As might be expected, however, the gains differ for men with differing levels of initial education, and since the conscripted group under-represents both very low educated men, and those with the most education, it is important to control for initial education in measuring the effect of conscription.
-Adding these controls (column 2) leads to small but significantly positive enlistment effect (+0.14 years, t=2.64).
+The sample includes conscripts and nonconscripts who are observed working at least once between 2002 and 2009.
+We measure the change in education from age 20/21 to the last available year in this period.
+On average, the early labor market entrants in our sample gained 0.77 years of education over their 20s and 30s.
+As shown in column 1 of Table 6, the average gain is only slightly larger for the conscripts (+0.07 years, standard error = 0.05).
+As might be expected, however, the gains differ for men with differing levels of initial education, and since the conscripted group underrepresents both very low-educated men, and those with the most education, it is important to control for initial education in measuring the effect of conscription.
+Adding these controls (column 2) leads to small but significantly positive enlistment effect (+0.14 years, t = 2.64).